amccollo/amccollo.github.io/cv.md

 PalTech, Inc., Foreign Service Institute’s (FSI) Instructional Support Division <br>
 Arlington, VA.
 October 2016 – May 2017

-* Serve as dedicated technical writer for Diplomatic Mastery blended learning pilot
+* Served as dedicated technical writer for Diplomatic Mastery blended learning pilot
-* Work individually and in teams of instructional designers, graphic designers, developers, and subject matter experts to create course materials, document system requirements, craft marketing copy and internal reports
+* Worked individually and in teams of instructional designers, graphic designers, developers, and subject matter experts to create course materials, document system requirements, craft marketing copy and internal reports
-* Serve as SharePoint administrator for all division sites
+* Served as SharePoint administrator for all division sites
-* Create and populate new sites, manage permissions, develop automated workflows for improving organization and intra-office processes
+* Created and populated new sites, managed permissions, developed automated workflows for improving organization and intra-office processes
-* Provide quality assurance and copy editing for FSI-developed eLearning instruction modules
+* Provided quality assurance and copy editing for FSI-developed eLearning instruction modules

 ### Head, Scholarly Communication and Publishing Unit
 University of Illinois at Urbana-Champaign, University Library <br>